 While the picture quality is pretty much what we'd expect at this price and in a projector this size, we'd have liked a bit more brightness for rooms that aren't in complete darkness.
 But that's a minor complaint and this is still a sleek, smart gadget with a few tricks up its sleeve – including Bluetooth speaker functionality that switches off the projection and just brings the tunes.

-Read more: Anker Nebula Solar Portable review
+Read our full Anker Nebula Solar Portable review

 While films and sports look brilliant on a big screen, do you really want to watch the daily news roundup on a 100-inch panel?
 This is where smaller and lighter projectors come in.
 The Epson EF12 is both compact and attractive, features that work in its favor whether it’s being used or stashed away on a shelf.